Prairie Crossroads Blues Society

 Matthew Curry & the Fury

-Matthew brings his rockin' blues back to town to thrill area blues fans during the Boneyard Arts Festival weekend.
-Matthew and the band plan on releasing a new CD "Electric Religion" this month so they'll be playing some great new tunes along with many of the old favorites.
-Don't miss this show!
+Matthew brought his rockin' blues back to town to thrill area blues fans during the Boneyard Arts Festival.
+Matthew and the band are releasing a new CD "Electric Religion" and they played some great new tunes along with many of the old favorites.
+This was a show not to be missed!

 Check out Matthew's website; Matthew Curry or his Facebook page for more info.
 There's even some samples of the new songs including the single "Love Me Right", so give them a listen.